 How and When to Trek the Ausangate?

 It takes about six days on average to complete the Ausangate Trek which is aloft and far-off.
 There Is no requirement for acquiring a trekking permit as is the case with the Inca Trail.
-However, you should make bookings with an experienced and native hiking company only if you are opting for a guided tour.
+One should make bookings with an experienced and native hiking company only if you are opting for a guided tour.
 Bag-packers must not put too much weight on their shoulders; however, they must ensure to carry enough supplies to ensure their survival.
-It is important to carry enough aid to address an emergency situation in case of injury and having maps and satellite-powered GPS to help them navigate.
-An extra layer of warm gear and zero-degrees sleeping bag is a must for this trail.
-This long trek will take your through temporal and weather variations, so one should be prepared for the mountainous sunshine as well snowfall and some rain.

 It is dry winter in the Southern Andean region between May and September.
 It is the best time to seek an adventure in the alpine mountains.
 A plus is that the Ausangate Trail is rather even during the peak trekking seasons in Peru.
-July is a highly recommended time for trekking the Ausangate because it has the driest weather with very low probability for precipitation.
-However, it is winter during this period in the Southern hemisphere, therefore, it is advisable to be prepared to deal with snowfall.
+The weather of July is the best to trek because the weather is dry with very low precipitation.
+During winter in the Southern hemisphere, therefore, it is advisable to be prepared to deal with snowfall.

 Guides Be The Saviors Along the Ausangate Trek!

 Unlike the Inca Trail, the Ausangate Trail takes you to lofty snow-capped alpine mountains in Southern Andes which have their stupendous beauty shadowing upon a whole civilization and much like the Salkantay Trail, it lets you breathe in the tranquility that perhaps a pilgrim endeavor for!
-There are stories in Cusco which are yet to be heard and Ausangate Trail tells them with thrill.
 Go for a guided trek today!